 AIFM receives Management Fee #1 for each Calculation Period #1 (the three-month period starting from the day following the end of the previous fiscal period) and Calculation Period #2 (the period starting the day following the end of Calculation Period #1 and ending on the day when the current fiscal period ends).
-Management Fee #1 shall be paid at an annual rate up to 0.325% of total assets.
+Management Fee #1 shall be paid at an annual rate up to 0.325% (or an annual rate of 0.3%, as of January 1, 2022, subject to the vote of the unitholders to take place on September 29, 2021) of total assets.